bLightZP/Multi-lingual-Virtual-Search-Keyboard/README.md

 # Multi-lingual-Virtual-Search-Keyboard

-Designed for Delphi 7, this minimal-dependency (only GDI+) virtual keyboard.
+Designed for Delphi 7, this minimal-dependency (only GDI+) virtual search keyboard.

 Integrates with layered forms and GDI+ to render elements with transparency effects (see screenshot).